A Free Stochastic Partial Differential Equation: A general Stochastic differential equation with unbounded coefficients

 \subsection{Useful links between mild solutions and strong solutions}

 In this part, we will also work under assumption $\Gamma_{0}(\omega)$.
-Let us define two kinds of solutions. \begin{definition} We will call a \textbf{strong solution} an element $X_{t} \in\B_{2,\Delta}^{a}$ satisfying (\ref{SPDES}).
+Let us define four kinds of solutions. \begin{definition} We will call a \textbf{strong solution} an element $X_{t} \in\B_{2,\Delta}^{a}$ satisfying (\ref{SPDES}).
 A \textbf{mild solution} will be an $X_{t} \in\B_{2,\delta}^{a}$ satisfying~:

 We call \textbf{ultramild solutions}, solutions of (\ref{SPDEM}) in $\B_{2,\phi\delta}^{a}$.
 We call a\textbf{ weak solution} an $X_{t} \in\B_{2,\delta}^{a}$ such that, for any $\zeta\in D(\Delta )$:

 \end{definition}